-I know what you are thinking….who needs another pasta dish? right ?
-Well, I think you should add this one to your list of recipes to try!
+Well, have you ever heard of one with salmon?
+I think you should add this one to your list of recipes to try!

-When family or friends come to stay with us from Italy, its always exciting!
-Our relatives from Naples stayed with us recently for a few years ago and we’re always in the kitchen together cooking meals like this one.
-Not only was it so much fun, it gave us the opportunity to learn more authentic Italian recipes.
+When family or friends come to stay with us from Italy, it’s always exciting!
+Our relatives from Naples stayed with us for a few years ago and we’re always in the kitchen together cooking meals like this one.
+Not only was it so much fun, but it gave us the opportunity to learn a few more authentic Italian recipes.

 Pasta with Smoked Salmon in a Creamy Sauce

-- 1 pound of Farfalle pasta
+- 1/2 pound ( 8-ounce) of Farfalle pasta

-- 4 ounces of Smoked Salmon- chopped
+- 4 ounces of Alaskan Smoked Salmon- finely chopped

-- 1 small onion – minced
+- 1 medium onion – minced

 - 1/2 cup grated Parmigiano Reggiano cheese, and extra at the table

-Bring a large pot of water to boil and add some salt.
+1. Bring a large pot of water to boil and add some salt.
 Add the Farfalle Pasta.

 Follow the directions on the package.
 About 6-8 minutes.